 CFD - Computational Fluid Dynamics

 A technique used to model, usually as a simulation, the way in which air will move heat through a data center.
 The output is often expressed as a colorful heat map.

-A means of separating cooler air from warmer air with an aim to improving overall cooling system performance.
-There are many types of containment systems including aisle-based, chimney, in-rack and liquid cooled.
+A means of separating cooler air from warmer air with an aim of improving overall cooling system performance.
+There are many types of containment systems including aisle-based, chimney, in-rack, and liquid cooled.

 CRAH/CRAC - Computer Room Air Handler/Computer Room Air Conditioner